ouspg/CryptoCourse/8.Quantum_computing/README.md

 ## Task 3:

-In this week, you have two options for the final assignment.
+This week, you have two options for the final assignment.
 They are equal for acquiring the maximum grade.

 ### Post-quantum Cryptography (Option 1)
 In this task you will learn more about post-quantum cryptography.